The purpose of a gap year, the different opportunities and destinations out there and how to plan the best gap year for you.

 You may want to stay at your parents during your gap year, work locally and save for 12 months, or you may want to travel to the other side of the world and volunteer - there is no right or wrong destination.
 However, there are some places that have become well known locations for people taking a year out.

 “The two most popular choices are usually South East Asia (Vietnam, Thailand, etc) and Australia,” says Matt Preston, co-founder of Travel with a Mate [new window].
-“While this is a well trodden path it does mean they're set up for gap year travelers.
+“While this is a well trodden path it does mean they're set up for gap year travellers.
 Asia especially offers so much culture in a cheap and accessible way.
 Personally I'd pick India or Africa right now.
 So much to explore, so much to learn and depending on your plans for the future there could never be another time you could explore an entire continent for a year!”

 “A gap year is as individual as a person, so you can tailor it to your interests and needs,” continues Emma Jones, author of Gap Years - The Essential Guide.
 “A round the world ticket is great to get a taster of lots of different destinations, Australia is still a safe and easy place to work, while spending time in a developing country will expose you to new experiences,” she concludes.